This post may contain affiliate links. Please read my full disclosure policy here.

 - Make leaf rubbings

-- Go on a photo walk to collect some great shots of the foliage
+- Take a photo walk to collect some great shots of the foliage

 - Go horseback riding